mavera12/EHR/Default-Demographic-Data.md

 # Default US Census Data

-This publicly available data was obtained from the US Census Bureau.
+By default, Synthea<sup>TM</sup> contains publicly available demographic data obtained from the US Census Bureau.
-The data is post-processed to create population input data for every place (town and city) in the United States.
+The data was post-processed to create population input data for every place (town and city) in the United States.
 This post-processed data can be used with Synthea to generate representative populations.

 ## Data Sets

-The census data files in this folder can be grouped into four categories.
+The census data files used to assemble the default demographics file (`src/main/resources/geography/demographics.csv`) are as follows:

 File Set | Description
 ---------|------------